If you have questions regarding the posted training’s, contact Paul Bonnici at 919.962.1544 or

 - Please note that scholarships are not needed for any event hosted by the Program’s Civic Education Consortium, which are free of charge to teachers.
 Scholarships are only needed for the Program in the Humanities & Human Values’ general programs.

 The Daisy Edmister Teacher Support Fund, established by Mr. Russell Edmister, honors the memory of his mother, Daisy M. Edmister.
-The Fund offers a limited number of $50 awards to currently-employed, full-time, K-12 and community college teachers who attend Adventures in Ideas seminars.
+The Fund offers an award of $75 to currently-employed, full-time, K-12 and community college teachers who attend Adventures in Ideas seminars.
 Attending educators will receive an application at the event to submit at the end of the program in order to receive the $75 award.
 (A check will be mailed to the participant post-seminar.)
-Teachers can receive one stipend per semester and must attend all hours of the seminar in order to receive the $50 award.
+Teachers can receive one stipend per semester and must attend all hours of the seminar in order to receive the stipend.
 (Please note that awards are not offered at Civic Education Consortium events, since they are free of charge.)
 For more information, please call 919.962.1544.

 NEW: Scholarships for Teachers at Raleigh Charter High School